lnbits/lnurl/README.md

 If you want to export the data using :snake: snake_case (in your Python code, for example), you can change the `by_alias` parameter: `res.dict(by_alias=False)` (it is `True` by default).

+Will throw and ValidationError if the data is not valid, so you can catch it and return an error response.

 [github-tests]: https://github.com/lnbits/lnurl/actions?query=workflow%3Atests